terminusdb-labs/terminus-cms/TUTORIAL.md

-# Lego part management CMS
+# Lego part management in TerminusCMS

 Lego provide a case study of products which have complex content models.
 This includes large numbers of parts which are members of